-We offer the additional service of Financial Counseling to patients during their appointment.
-We will assist you in determining your insurance benefits for allergy testing, procedures, and/or immunotherapy before services are rendered.
+We offer financial counseling services to patients during their appointment.
+Before services are provided, we will assist you in determining what your insurance covers for allergy testing, procedures, and/or immunotherapy.

-Our patients are required to pay all deductibles, copayments and coinsurance amounts at the time of service.
+All deductibles, copayments, and coinsurance amounts must be paid at the time of service.
 Parents or adults accompanying a minor will be responsible for the patient’s copay and bill at that visit.
 For our patient’s convenience, we accept cash, checks, and all major credit and debit cards.

 We accept self-pay for our services at select AllerVie locations.
-If you are uninsured or wish to self-pay for our services, we will also provide financial counseling for you at your appointment.
+If you don’t have insurance or want to pay out-of-pocket for our services, we will also provide financial counseling for you at your appointment.
 Payment is due in full at the time of service.